FBalzerMPE/imprs_sports_week/data/helper_texts/introduction.md

 You can find the three main teams' participants <a href="Teams" target="_self">here</a>.\
 These teams are composed having an equal number of players for each sport in mind, while also mixing up the institutes quite a bit.\
-Unfortunately, this means that you might not be in a team with your best buddy
+Unfortunately, this means that you might not be in a team with your best buddy, but on the bright side, that means that you might be able to face them in competition!

+### Scheduling process and statistics

+For the nerds amongst you we've laid out how we generated the (sub- and main) teams and each sport's schedules <a href="Statistics" target="_self">here</a>; in short, they are chosen almost completely randomly, we've only made minor adjustments to account for cases where our algorithm failed.

 ## Questions?